Norway summons US embassy official over spying claims | DW | 03.06.2021

-The Norwegian government summoned a US embassy official on Thursday over spying allegations.
+The Norwegian government summoned a US embassy official on Thursday over spying reports.

 Danish broadcaster DR revealed on Sunday that Danish spies collaborated with their US counterparts to eavesdrop on political leaders and officials in Germany, France, Sweden and Norway.

-Those targeted reportedly included German Chancellor Angela Merkel, then German Foreign Minister Frank-Walter Steinmeier and former German opposition leader Peer Steinbrük.
+Those targeted reportedly included German Chancellor Angela Merkel, then German Foreign Minister Frank-Walter Steinmeier and former German opposition leader Peer Steinbrück.

 The revelation came to light from a 2014 internal investigation by the Danish Defense Intelligence Service (FE) on its cooperation with US National Security Agency (NSA).
 DR spoke to anonymous intelligence figures privy to that report.